stappersg/vBook/src/term/agent.md

 The MSA is responsible for the incoming traffic in the mail system.

-A server program that receives mail from an MUA, checks for any errors, and transfers it (with SMTP) to a MTA.
+A server program that receives mail from an MUA, checks for any errors, and transfers it (via SMTP) to a MTA.

 ## MTA (Mail Transfer Agent)